 The picture below is of the bottom of a round cane chair and if you look closely you can see that I skipped at least two holes here and maybe even three times.
-And notice also that there are no knots on the under side of my cane chairs, because I use the of ending the cane strands.
+And notice also that there are no knots on the underside of my cane chairs because I use the ending of the cane strands.

 Then too, another trick is to skip entire diagonal rows, to best use your cane strands.
 Here’s a picture of what I’m talking about, although it might not be too clear.
-But as you’ll see, I can begin weaving in the top left corner with a new strand, or continue weaving at the top right if I wish.
+But as you’ll see, I can begin weaving in the top left corner with a new strand or continue weaving at the top-right if I wish.

 I will be taking more pictures of the cane chair I’m working on now, and will make sure to explain both the “skipping holes” and the “skipping rows” techniques of speeding up your strand cane weaving and making optimum use of the cane in future blog posts.

 Check out the Chair Caning Instructions page for complete directions on weaving your first hand caned chair seat!
 Stay tuned for more!

 4 thoughts on “Tuesday Caning Tip-Skipping Holes and Rows”